fossi-foundation/fossi-foundation.github.io/riscv-munich.md

 ---
 layout: page
-title: "RISC-V and Open Source Silicon"
+title: "Open Source Silicon with RISC-V"
 ---
 {% include JB/setup %}

-FOSSi Foundation organizes a community event in *Munich, 23.3.2017, 16.00h - 19.00h*
+In cooperation with the Technical University of Munich, FOSSi Foundation organizes a community event in
+*Munich, 23.3.2017, 16.00h - 19.00h*

 The RISC-V instruction set architecture (ISA) has gained a lot of